Kalabasa/leanrada.com/src/pages/works/miniforts.md

 	</div>
 </span>

-Here's one layout that I've implemented.
-It's the radial layout that renders an arbitrary number of elements in a circular fashion:
+Here’s one layout that I’ve implemented.
+It’s the radial layout that renders an arbitrary number of elements in a circular fashion:

 ![hud code](../img/miniforts_radial.png)

-Here's another example which is the HUD that shows the player's current resources in the upper-right corner of the screen.
+Here’s another example which is the HUD that shows the player’s current resources in the upper-right corner of the screen.

 ![hud](../img/miniforts_hud.png)
 ![hud code](../img/miniforts_hud_code.png)

 It was fun recreating a React-like environment on top of a very limited GUI API.

-I've only been able to use it for the HUD so far, but I imagine it would be very useful when doing RTS-type build menus.
+I’ve only been able to use it for the HUD so far, but I imagine it would be very useful when doing RTS-type build menus.
 Or maybe even for changing door states and swapping ballista ammo.

 ---